 - Digital Transformation (Dx) is an opportunity to advocate for UDL across campus.

 - Decisions to purchase learning technology must consider its impact on the student experience for all students.

 - Glean’s inclusive design considers how the learning experience is improved for students of all abilities.

 Cognitive/Learning, Mobility, Psychological, Vision

-Katherine is Glean’s Brand Manager, focusing on how we can help every learner to have the confidence and ability to build useful knowledge in an age of information overload.
-Glean (formerly Sonocent) creates inclusive note taking solutions that empower 100,000+ users across 500 institutions to reach their potential in and out of the classroom.
+Katherine is Glean’s Head of Brand, focusing on how we can help every learner to have the confidence and ability to build useful knowledge in an age of information overload.
+Glean (formerly Sonocent) creates inclusive note taking solutions that empower 100,000+ users across 600 institutions to reach their potential in and out of the classroom.
 Katherine’s vision is to shape Glean as more than just a technology company but instead a driver of real social change in diverse learning environments.
 Katherine has previously spoken at COE, AHEAD, ATIA, AHG, and CSUN conferences about improving equity and the relationship between note taking and learning.